ashwinpn/xgboost-AutoTune/README.md

 `n_estimators` and `learning_rate` are chosen pairwise.
 Algorithm takes its values from model and train them pairwise: (n* `n_estimators` , `learning_rate`/ n ).

 ## Sources
-xgboost-AutoTune bases on the advises from the posts below:
+xgboost-AutoTune is based on the suggestions from the posts below:

 http://xgboost.readthedocs.io/en/latest/how_to/param_tuning.html